monkin77/LPOO-Terrarius/docs/README.md

 ## Known Code Smells and Refactoring Suggestions

 ### Data Classes
-Like said above, the classes made for Element Stats are Data Classes.
+Like said above, the classes made for stats are Data Classes.
 This could be a problem since they can't independently interact with their data and don't add operation power.